den-wdi-2/intro-ruby/readme.md

 "#{first} #{last}" # => Ben Franklin
 ```

-So so useful.
+So, so useful!
 It works with anything – any code can run in those brackets, and it'll evaluate and turn into a string.
 Right??

 ## Variables - Codealong (25 mins)